mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 done
 ```

-The script iterates through each of the datasets I defined in `settings.sh`, creates a new snapshot of each, then creates a full backup of each snapshot.
+The script iterates through each of the datasets I defined in `settings.sh`, creates a new snapshot of each, and then creates a full backup of each snapshot.

-Next, I created a script called `replicate-incremental-snapshots.sh` that creates incremental backups:
+Next, I'll create a script called `replicate-incremental-snapshots.sh` that creates incremental backups:

 ```bash
 #!/bin/bash